Skip to main content

 (d) The pharmacy and administering provider follow any special handling requirements in the package labeling; and

-(e) The pharmacy releases the pharmaceutical only to the administering provider or member of the provider's staff, and has followed all regulations for a prescription pick-up station required by the Ohio state board of pharmacy.
-The pharmacy shall not dispense the pharmaceutical directly to the patient, caregiver, or patient's representative.
+(e) The pharmacy releases the pharmaceutical only to the administering provider or member of the provider's staff, and followed all regulations for a prescription pick-up station required by the Ohio state board of pharmacy.
+The pharmacy cannot dispense the pharmaceutical directly to the recipient, caregiver, or recipient's representative.

 (2) Pharmaceuticals not described in paragraph (H)(1) of this rule administered in the physician's office must be purchased by the physician's office and billed as a professional service claim.

-(I) Selected over-the-counter drugs are not separately payable when prescribed for an individual residing in a NF.
+(I) Selected over-the-counter drugs are not separately payable when prescribed for a recipient residing in a NF.
 Such drugs are the responsibility of the NF and are included in the facility per diem payment.
 The over-the-counter drugs not separately payable are those that are classified into the following drug classes:

 (1) Analgesics, including urinary analgesics;